-Toe abscess most commonly involves front feet and results from damage to the hoof wall in the toe area.
+Toe abscess is the most difficult condition to differentiate from footrot.
+Toe abscess most commonly involves the front feet and results from damage to the hoof wall in the toe area.
 It occurs most often when conditions are wet and feet are overgrown.
 It can also occur as a result of shelly hoof.